whnbaek/operating-systems-course/mem_virtualization/libmap/readme.md

 # libmap - Virtual Memory Mapping Library

 ## Overview
 The `libmap` is part of the *Operating Systems Course* repository, focusing on virtual memory management.
-This library provides a foundational implementation for memory mapping, enabling users to explore concepts like virtual-to-physical address translation, memory protection, and efficient memory allocation using techniques such as `mmap`.
+This library provides a foundational implementation for memory mapping using procfs, enabling users to explore concepts like virtual-to-physical address translation, memory protection, and efficient memory allocation using techniques such as `mmap`.

 The library includes:
 - Core functionalities for memory mapping.